Yacht Rock (web series): Reception

 John Oates credited Yacht Rock with rekindling interest in Hall & Oates and introducing them to a younger audience.
-In 2007, Pages said:
+In 2007, Oates said:

 I think Yacht Rock was the beginning of this whole Hall & Oates resurrection ...
 They were the first ones to start to parody us and put us out there again, and a lot of things have happened because of Yacht Rock.

 Michael McDonald praised the series in a 2008 interview:

 Have you ever owned a yacht?

 No, but I thought Yacht Rock was hilarious.
 And uncannily, you know, those things always have a little bit of truth to them.
 It's kind of like when you get a letter from a stalker who's never met you.
 They somehow hit on something, and you have to admit they're pretty intuitive.

 In 2015, SiriusXM broadcast a limited-time "Yacht Rock Radio" channel on satellite from August 21 – September 22.
 This SXM satellite channel has "popped up" every summer since, most recently from late May to early October 2021, while also maintaining a year-round dedicated Yacht Rock online streaming channel.

 On November 29, 2024, HBO debuted a documentary about yacht rock that prominently features the web series.